UVaCS-Sherriff/UVACS-2020Pilot/content/student_info.md

 Students can participate if you meet the following qualifications:

-* Have declared a BS CS major in SEAS;
 * Are currently enrolled in or have already completed our Introduction to Programming requirement; and,
 * Have not yet taken CS 2110 or ECE 2330.